 While under the heavy bar it is easy to get into the habit of holding your breath during the execution of the lift.
-Holding your breath does help in moving the heavy iron as it stabilizes your core but it comes with a cost to your overall health.
+Holding your breath does help in moving the heavy iron as it stabilizes your core, but it comes with a cost to your overall health.
 And that cost is a tremendous increase in your blood pressure.
-High blood pressure has been known to directly cause damage to your body by raising the risk of having a stroke, causing a heart attack, damaging your kidneys and increasing the risk of a blood vessel aneurism.
+High blood pressure has been known to directly cause damage to your body by raising the risk of having a stroke, causing a heart attack, damaging your kidneys, and increasing the risk of blood vessel aneurism.
 Any of which will cause a quick cessation of your lifting for the day.

 Descending with the bar

-Now that your feet are in position take a nice deep breath and get ready to give the weight a ride.
+Now that your feet are in position, take a nice deep breath and get ready to give the weight a ride.
 The downward portion of the lift always begins with your hips moving backward first.
 Bending the knees first sets you up for problems in the middle and end of the lift by causing you to have to adjust for the flexed knees.
 Moving your hips and buttocks to the rear will set the squat up perfectly.
 Visualize trying to touch the wall with your buttocks as you move backward with the hips.
-Beginning with the hips allows the body to drop into a picture perfect squat with the lower legs perpendicular to the floor and the back straight and solid.
+Beginning with the hips allows the body to drop into a picture-perfect squat with the lower legs perpendicular to the floor and the back straight and solid.
 The hip flexors and extensors, two of the most powerful muscle groups in the body will be at their maximum potential in this position.

 The bottom position

 Once you have arrived at the bottom of the lift the easy part is over because now you have to get back up again.
 A successful rise separates the 'wannabes' from the 'doers'.
-The start back up begins with a hard push on the bar with both hands, and a sharp rise of the chest and shoulders.
+The start back up begins with a hard push on the bar with both hands and a sharp rise of the chest and shoulders.
 This starts the body and bar back up again by counteracting the downward movement of the weight.
-If you have not kept tight you will have flexed a small amount and this action somewhat nullifies this tendency.
+If you have not kept tight you will have flexed a small amount and this action nullifies this tendency.
 Try to wiggle your toes at the bottom, if you are unable to do so then you are already tipping forward.
 Flexing leaves you in a negative part of the power curve to get back up as it turns the early part of the lift into a good morning exercise and not a squat.
 You will unconsciously realize this just as your spotters consciously see it when your buttocks rise before your head and chest start coming back up.
-This is a Dangerous Situation that must be controlled immediately or a severe injury is looming around the bend.
+This is a Dangerous Situation that must be controlled immediately, or a severe injury is looming around the bend.

 Getting back up

 Now that the weight is moving back up again, it is time to push harder and accelerate the bar.
-Keep the weight centered on your shoulders and back as you push upward.
+Keep the weight centred on your shoulders and back as you push upward.
 Maintain total control of the bar at all times during the lift.

 Replacing the bar into the rack

 As you approach the end of your set the spotters should be closing in to assist the re-rack process.
 Make certain you are in the 'J' hooks before releasing your grip.
 Each of your spotters will, or should, be paying attention to this placement and should have their hands on the bar helping to guide it back into place on the pins.
 The squat done correctly is truly poetry in motion and a beautiful thing to see.
-So start 'squattin'.
+So, start 'squatting'.